bobshort4bobby4/PP4-Civ1/README.md

   ### User Authentification
   All user authentification functions are implemented using the django all-auth package.
 The templates are customisied to match the style of website.

+  ### Footer
+  All pages have a footer which conatain working links to the hotel for both telephone and email.

   ### Admin Panel Features

   I made some small additions to the admin panel features, these were functions which I imagined would be useful to a hotel manager in a real-life scenario.